PseudoInteractive/CnV_Open_Source/COTG/Notes/fixes.md

  - *Request* added upgrade and downgrade to quickbuild
  - *Fix* new cities did not show as cities on refresh
  - *Optimize* build queues
+ - *New* Planner mode is ready to use
+ - *Request* raids will now be selected such that the carry is *at least* the specified value.
+Previously raids would be selected such that the carry was as close as possible to the desired carry, this would mean that it was sometimes under the desired carry.